 $\mathcal H_\infty$ and $\mathcal H_2$ norms

-In modern theory control, the performances of a system can be measured with the $\mathcal H_\infty$ (H infinity) et $\mathcal H_2$ (H2) norms.
+In modern theory control, the performances of a system can be measured with the $\mathcal H_\infty$ (H infinity) and $\mathcal H_2$ (H2) norms.

 Noting $\text{Tr}()$ the trace operator, the $\mathcal H_2$ norm of a transfer matrix $\mathbf G(\mathrm s)$ between an input $\mathbf u$ and an output $\mathbf y$, such that $\mathbf y(\mathrm s) = \mathbf G(\mathrm s) \mathbf u(\mathrm s)$, is defined as: